How To Potty Train A Puppy

 It’s another to rely on them while you leave your puppy for extended periods to go to work.

-As well opportunities to use the toilet, Labrador puppies need company and socialisation while they are small.
+As well as opportunities to use the toilet, Labrador puppies need company and socialisation while they are small.

 You really can’t leave a puppy alone all day, every day.
 He needs to be cared for by someone, even if that someone isn’t you.